apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ```

 The native numeric syntax is still supported though you will have to refer to the docs
-on each case to learn the exact unit of measure.
+in each case to learn the exact unit of measure.

 ## Configuration Storage